phpearth/docs/oop/intro.md

 A book (Advanced Chemistry) is destroyed.
 ```

-You could see that `Advanced Chemistry` was shown after text `Program is about to exit.`,
+You can see that `Advanced Chemistry` was shown after the text
-even though `$maths` was previously unset.
-That was because there still was another reference to the object (`$mathsCopy`).
+`Program is about to exit.`, even though `$maths` was previously unset.
+That
+was because there was still another reference to the object (`$mathsCopy`).

 ## Inheritance